More Britons move banks as switching service speeds up process

 Introduced in 2013, the rule ensure customers can switch accounts within seven working days with all outgoing and incoming payments automatically transferred.

-They are part of measures designed to break the dominance of Britain's four biggest banks -- Lloyds Banking Group, Royal Bank of Scotland, Barclays and HSBC -- which between them provide more than three-quarters of all UK personal current accounts.
+They are part of measures designed to break the dominance of Britain's four biggest banks -- Lloyds Banking Group (LLOY.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L) -- which between them provide more than three-quarters of all UK personal current accounts.

 The Payments Council, which oversees the service, said 1.14 million switches were made in the year to March 31, up from 1.06 million the year before.